 Teflon O-rings are made from a hard, rigid plastic with high temperature and outdoor element resistance.
-The mechanical properties of Teflon are low compared to those of O-ring rubber, because it is a rigid material and won’t seal well, but O-rings made of Teflon are perfect for a few applications, including paint guns and automotive steering systems.
+The mechanical properties of Teflon are low compared to those of O-ring rubber because it is a rigid material and won’t seal well, but O-rings made of Teflon are perfect for a few specific applications, including paint guns and automotive steering systems.

-The Teflon material occasionally used to produce o-rings often contains additives such as glass, carbon, graphite and bronze, which provide enhanced mechanical strength, stability and wear resistance.
+The Teflon material occasionally used to produce o-rings often contains additives, such as glass, carbon, graphite, and bronze, which provide enhanced mechanical strength, stability, and wear resistance.
 Using metal as filler for rubber o-rings is also utilized in reverse, since many metal o-rings have plastic elements to fill their shape out too.
 This practice ensures that o-rings will seal the space between two parts of a machine or pipe system to the very best of its ability.
-When additives are used, Teflon o-rings are valuable in a number of different applications within the automotive, medical pharmaceutical, electrical appliance and aerospace industries.
-Specific applications can include brake systems, hydraulic cylinders, pistons, heat exchangers and various water pumps.
+When additives are used, Teflon o-rings are valuable in a number of different applications within the automotive, medical pharmaceutical, electrical appliance, and aerospace industries.
+Specific applications can include brake systems, hydraulic cylinders, pistons, heat exchangers, and various water pumps.
 Although not as flexible as other types of rubber o-rings such as silicone and Viton, Teflon o-rings are still employed.

 Factors to Consider When Using Teflon O-Rings